The Boundary of Amoebas: Characterization of the Extended Boundary

-Note that this particular lemma justifies to talk about tangent spaces, regular and singular points with respect to the contour.
-As a last step, before we can finish the proof of Theorem \ref{Thm:Main1}, we need to show how the critical locus, the contour, the logarithmic Gau\ss \ map and the Gau\ss \ map interact.
-Partially or implicitly the following proposition is stated in several papers, e.g., \cite{Mikhalkin:Annals,Mikhalkin:Survey} and \cite[p.
-277]{Passare:Tsikh:Survey}, but to the best of our knowledge it was nowhere stated in this form before.
+Note that this particular lemma justifies talking about tangent spaces, regular and singular points with respect to the contour of an amoeba.
+As a last step, before we can finish the proof of Theorem \ref{Thm:Main1}, we need to show how the critical locus $\cS(f)$, the contour $\cC(f)$, the Gau\ss \ map and the logarithmic Gau\ss \ map interact.
+The following proposition is stated partially or implicitly in several papers, for example \cite{Mikhalkin:Annals,Mikhalkin:Survey} and \cite[p.
+277]{Passare:Tsikh:Survey}.
+But to the best of our knowledge it has not been stated in this form before.